ranchimall/flo_messenger/README.md

 ### Live URL for FLO Messenger:
 *https://ranchimall.github.io/messenger/*

+## Messenger Architecture
+### Product Pipelines
+1. The core feature of the product is pipelines.
+A pipeline is created by invloking inbuilt models
+2. Right now we have models for Multisig creation for Bitcoin and FLO Multisigs.
+3. What is pipeline ?
+• It has an ID
+• It has model like TYPE_BTC_MULTISIG
+• It has members like different Bitcoin IDs or FLO IDs
+• It has an encryption key unique to the pipeline, and known just to members of that pipeline
+4. A pipeline sends custom messages defined as per a model to an attached group
+5. Pipeline ID could be a recipient of a message.
+Then every Bitcoin or FLO Address will get the message with the action needed for that pipeline
+6. Details of the technical functions are available here- [Functions](docs/functions.md)

 ## How to use Messenger
 ### General messaging
 1. Go to the homepage of Messenger